sathyaa22/Gaussian/README.md

 ## Program:

-#Program to solve a matrix using Gaussian elimination without partial pivoting.
+'''Program to solve a matrix using Gaussian elimination without partial pivoting.

 Developed by: SATHYAA R
 RegisterNumber: 212223100052
+'''
 ```
 import numpy as np
 n=int(input())